 Atomic commit protocol for distributed transactions.
 Coordinator → Prepare → Vote → Commit/Abort.

-Process sustainability
+Process resilience

 Active and Passive replication for high availability